PhD student at University of Geneva and Hes-so Valais (since 2018)

 |Human-centric interpretability for histopathology||Explanations of machine learning models should facilitate the deployment of automated systems in the pathology workflow.
 To do so, explaining black-box models should take into account the requirements and domain ontology of the end-users.|

 |Interpretability for the media industry||With the AI4Media project, we collaborate to make sure that the European values of ethical and trustworthy AI are embedded in future AI deployments.|

 During my thesis project, I worked on a spatial smoothing loss function that would allow for target-specific regularization for recurrent natural language models.

-I interrupted this MSc to apply to the MPhil in Cambridge, as it was more suited to my academic interests.
+I interrupted this MSc to apply to the MPhil in Cambridge, as it suited the best to my academic interests.

 Skills in brief I speak Italian, English and French.
 I understand Spanish and can interact at a basic level.
 I mostly program in Python, PyTorch, Tensorflow and Keras.
 I have experience with Matlab and C programming.